Dr. Muhammad Amjad Saqib

 “Poverty is not just about lack of resources; it’s about deprivation – of social network, justice and morality.
 But poverty, in its worst form, is of hopelessness”

 Dr. Muhammad Amjad Saqib is the founder and Executive Director of Akhuwat, the world’s largest Islamic microfinance organization.
-The organization has now successfully disbursed (As of March 2022) Rs.164.84 billion in interest-free loans, helping over 5.2 million families across Pakistan.
+The organization has now successfully disbursed (As of March 2023) Rs.194 billion in interest-free loans, helping over 5.7 million families across Pakistan.
 Amongst other projects, Akhuwat has also launched Pakistan’s first fee free university—Akhuwat College University— which is open to talented students from across Pakistan, as admissions are based solely on merit.

 Dr. Saqib is a development practitioner, social entrepreneur, author, and former civil servant.
 His alma matter includes King Edward Medical University, in Lahore, and The American University in Washington D.C.
-On account of his remarkable achievements in the cause of restoring human dignity to Pakistan’s most vulnerable communities, including women, persons with disabilities, and the transgender population.
-Through enhancing financial inclusion, education, access to healthcare, and the provision of food and clothes to these underprivileged communities, Dr. Saqib has received world-wide recognition.
+Akhuwat’s programs work through enhancing financial inclusion, education, access to healthcare, and the provision of food and clothes to underprivileged and deserving communities.

 He is married to Farrukh Amjad, who he believes to be the strongest supporter of his mission.
-Together, they have two children whom he adores, Junaid Farid and Farazeen Amjad Shahid.
+They have two children whom he adores, Junaid Farid and Farazeen Amjad Shahid.